Integration from Apple Wallet using Wallet Extensions

 Apple provides App Groups as a mechanism to enable shared storage between an app and its Extensions.
 By configuring App Groups, you can ensure that both your app and Extensions can read and write to the same storage location.

 The implementation of shared storage varies from app to app, so the specific details are not be covered in this guide.
-However, it's recommend you consider the following steps when implementing this storage:
+However, it's recommended that you consider the following steps when implementing this storage:

 -

-- Update your storage or database layer to access storage provided by App Groups.
+- Update your storage or database layer to access storage provided by App Groups where relevant.

 - Ensure that the App Group identifier (e.g.,